Sasha (DJ): Digweed era

 Sasha reached a more mainstream audience with his remixes of Madonna's "Ray of Light" and GusGus's "Purple" for those artists' single releases.
-His success in pop music led him to score the music for the PlayStation video games Wipeout 3 and Gran Turismo.
+His success in pop music led him to score the music for the PlayStation video game Wipeout 3.
 In 1999, Sasha and Digweed reunited in the studio to record their third edition in the Northern Exposure series, Northern Exposure: Expeditions.
 In addition to mixing and DJing, Sasha joined Charlie May of Spooky to produce the Xpander EP, the title track of which many clubbers still view as "one of the greatest trance tracks of all time".
 He used the title track as a centerpiece for Global Underground 013: Ibiza, his second Global Underground release.
 Sasha continued his collaborations with BT on the track "Ride", which was released as a single on Yoshitoshi Records and on BT's Movement in Still Life.
 Soon after, he worked with Underworld's Darren Emerson on the single "Scorchio", Sasha's first charting single in four years.
 In between touring and producing original material, Sasha and Digweed released the mix album Communicate in 2000, prompting them to temporarily leave their Twilo residency for a promotional tour of the United States.
 Communicate had mixed reviews: Spin stated that despite a "few stellar moments, [Communicate] is ultimately a let-down".
 LAUNCHcast, too, described Communicate as "boring and lackluster...stalled in a monochrome world of dead beats".

 During the late 1990s, the increased popularity and visibility of "superstar DJs" led to the creation of superclubs such as Liverpool's Cream and Sheffield's Gatecrasher.
 By 2003, however, electronic dance music clubs languished.
 The Guardians pop critic, Alexis Petridis, attributed the "terminal decline" of dance music to its over-commercialisation by big-name DJs, such as Sasha, and to their demands for increased fees for performances.
 Though dance music had been declared "dead" by many in the dance industry, Sasha continued to tour—despite the closing of many superclubs, including his resident club Twilo in May 2001.

 After the closing of Twilo, Sasha and Digweed embarked on their ambitious Delta Heavy Tour of the United States in 2002.
 Featuring veteran tour producer Kevin Lyman and opening act Jimmy Van M, the tour covered 31 cities and played to 85,000 people.
 The appearances, complete with laser shows and video production, were more akin to rock concerts than to typical DJ events.
 This development was new to the DJing scene, and compelled other DJs to host similar concerts.
 A DVD of performance highlights, interviews, and behind-the-scenes footage was released as Sasha & John Digweed present Delta Heavy by System Recordings.
 Ben Turner, creator of the DanceStar awards, retrospectively described the Delta Heavy tour as "a landmark moment for electronic music".
 Though the duo of Sasha and Digweed never explicitly split up, demanding schedules and frequent independent touring prevented any substantial collaboration for a long period after Delta Heavy.